pywkm/earthpic/README.md

       -p PATH, --path PATH  path where images will be saved (default: images)

-So, for instance calling just `earthpic` without arguments will download latest satelite photo (current time minus ~20 minutes - delay of original service) and save it to `./images/` directory, without setting it as image.
+So, for instance calling just `earthpic` without arguments will download latest satelite photo (current time minus ~20 minutes - delay of original service) and save it to `./images/` directory, without setting it as desktop wallpaper.

-To specify date and time of picture write: `earthpic -d 2016-01-01 -t 14:40`.
+To specify date and time of picture write: `earthpic -d 2016-02-01 -t 02:50`.
+All dates/times are considered as in UTC timezone.

-To set downloaded picture as wallpaper write: `earthpic -w -d 2016-01-01 -t 14:40`.
+To set downloaded picture as wallpaper, write: `earthpic -w -d 2016-02-01 -t 02:50`.

-To change scale (size, quality of wallpaper): `earthpic -w -s 4 -d 2016-01-01 -t 14:40`.
+To change scale (size, quality of wallpaper): `earthpic -w -s 4 -d 2016-02-01 -t 02:50`.